wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.in.2

 <p class=fip id=p2>
-2.&emsp;To be wholehearted you must be happy.
+2. To be wholehearted you must be happy.
 <sup>2</sup>If fear and love cannot co-exist, and if it is impossible to be wholly fearful and remain alive, the only possible whole state is that of love.
 <sup>3</sup>There is no difference between love and joy.
 <sup>4</sup>Therefore, the only possible whole state is the wholly joyous.